Durubhuru14/LogSolve/README.md

 ```
 VITE_SERVER_URL="https://your-backend-url.com/"
 ```

-> Note: If you are running on server your own machine and not on any external localhost then no need to do this.
+> Note: If you are running on server your own local machine and not on any external server (like render) then no need to do this.

 **⚠️ Don't forget the trailing slash / at the end of the URL.**